zeek/zeek-docs/doc/scripts/base/protocols/ssh/main.zeek.rst

    This event is only raised once per connection.

-   :c: The connection over which the :abbr:`SSH (Secure Shell)`
+   :param c: The connection over which the :abbr:`SSH (Secure Shell)`
       connection took place.

-   :result: True if the authentication was successful, false if not.
+   :param result: True if the authentication was successful, false if not.

-   :auth_attempts: The number of authentication attempts that were
+   :param auth_attempts: The number of authentication attempts that were
       observed.

    .. zeek:see:: ssh_server_version ssh_client_version